Force over Distance: The Prepared Mind

 Netting

 Rush sighs, pushes his hair back, checks the time, and adds the word “guns” to the bottom of the ‘no’ list.
-Then he spins the light-pen through his fingers, leans into his crutch and says, “Eli.
+He spins the light-pen through his fingers, leans into his crutch and says, “Eli.
 Make a suggestion.”

 Eli runs his eyes over the list.

-It’s way harder to get rid of 500 kg of frozen alien corpses than he’d have predicted.
+It’s way harder to get rid of 500 kilograms of frozen alien corpses than he’d have predicted.

 The problems are time and temperature.

-They have enough power to withstand probably three minutes of enemy firing, assuming average intensity bursts.
-Given the Nakai’s hive mind, and given that not all of them were definitely dead in the moment they jumped to FTL, the blue guys also probably have a directional vector, which will shorten the time to enemy dropout.
+They have enough power to withstand three minutes of enemy firing, assuming average intensity bursts.
+Given the Nakai’s hive mind, and given that not all of them were definitely dead at the moment Destiny jumped to FTL, the blue guys probably also have a directional vector, which’ll shorten the time to enemy dropout.
 And then, of course, #drones.

 Rush sighs.